ubc-library-rc/basics_of_data_viz/content/basics.md

 ## Basics

-Visualizations allows to see the patterns in the data.
+Visualizations allow to see the patterns in the data.

 Check out [that visualization](https://bl.ocks.org/armollica/3b5f83836c1de5cca7b1d35409a013e3) of peak times for sport and leisure.
 If you want to explore it on your own, [here is](https://www.kaggle.com/bls/american-time-use-survey) the original data.